yoyoberenguer/EPROM/README.md

-The value must take into consideration the type of 7-seg display (common cathode or comon anode) PS Adresses $00000010 - $00000020 can also be populated with 7 segments code for common anode) if this is the case, we can add an single switch to set +5/GND logic 1 or zero to A4 the switch will toggle between comon cathode or comon anode, if the 7-segment displays type were to be changed.
+The value must take into consideration the type of 7-seg display (common cathode or comon anode) PS Adresses $00000010 - $00000020 can also be populated with 7 segments code for common anode) if this is the case, we can add an single switch to set +5/GND logic 1 or zero to the EPROM A4 input that way, the switch will toggle between comon cathode or comon anode displays.

 For example:
 The below image represent the data of an EPROM addresses from $00000000 to $00000010, the data map the conversion